thenumbernine/langfix-lua/README.md

 - How about `++` etc operators?
 But for the latter I'd have to change the single-line comments `--` ...  maybe go as far as Python did and just do `+=` 's ?
 - I disagree so strongly with LuaJIT's default ctype struct index behavior of throwing errors if fields are missing, which breaks typical Lua convention of just returning nil, that I'm half-tempted to wrap all indexing operations in my `lua-ext`'s `op.safeindex` function, just to restore the original functionality, just to prove a point, even though I know it'll slow everything down incredibly.
 - Should assign-to include the boolean operators `and=` `or=` ?
+- Between shorthand lambda multiple-return needing something to distinguish its commas from any commas that would separate the lambda expression from other args, and the same exact problem in the ternary problem, maybe I should introduce syntax to both for wrapping multiple-expressions?
+In both cases I require extra parenthesis, but these can get confusing with the fact that parenthesis-around-multiple-expressions is already supposed to represent truncating multiple-expressions down to one expression.

 # Complementing Features In Other Libraries: